siggisv/remotemo/docs/API_design.md

   whitespace in the current line, in which case this line wraps at the right border.

-Scrolling:
+#### Scrolling:
-- If set to `true` then trying to move the cursor down (because of wrapping or the newline character) while it's already at the bottom line will move the whole content of the screen up one line.
+If the cursor is moved down (because of wrapping or the newline character) while it's already at the bottom visible line, it will move down to the extra, hidden line below the visible area.

+Then when trying to print any text to the hidden line, depending on the 'scrolling' settings:

-- If set to `false` then trying to move the cursor down while it's already at the bottom line will not do anything else than make the rest of the string lost.
+- If set to `true` then the whole content of the screen moves up one line (moving the cursor up to the bottom visible line at the same time) before continuing printing the rest of the text.

-> **Note** Scrolling actually doesn't happen right when the cursor moves down.
-> To allow printing to the whole bottom line without having to turn scrolling
-> off, it is delayed until any character gets printed after the cursor moved
-> down.
+- If set to `false` then the rest of the string is lost.

 ```C++
 int remotemo::Remotemo::print_at(int column, int line,
         const std::string& text);